input-output-hk/marlowe/docs/introducing-marlowe.md

 # Introducing Marlowe

-This tutorial gives an overview of the ideas behind Marlowe, as a domain-specific languages embedded in Haskell.
-It also introuduces commitments and timeouts, which are central to how Marlowe works in a blockchain context.
+This tutorial gives an overview of the ideas behind Marlowe, as a domain-specific language embedded in Haskell.
+It also introduces commitments and timeouts, which are central to how Marlowe works in a blockchain context.

 ## Programming Languages and Domain-Specific Languages